“I am sorry to say that we decided against moving you to the next stage of the process, primarily for missing some essential tech skills”.

 - If you’re experiencing the imposter syndrome, you’re not alone.
 Speak about it with the persons you trust the most, the ones who can support you.

 - I believe that the IT industry is a competitive mess where many of us claim knowing everything, even if we’re full of doubts and insecurities.
-The focus should be on what we’re building and how to make our users happy, not infinite debates which doesn’t improve anything.
+The focus should be on what we’re building and how to make our users happy, not infinite debates which don’t improve anything.

 Always keep in mind this simple fact before blaming anybody, including yourself.